 Receive tenant payments

 Tenants can pay their rent, late fees, and other charges online through the resident site.
 They can make a one time payment or set up a regular, scheduled payment.
+NOTE: Regular scheduled payments can only be set up by EFT - credit cards only allow one time payments.

 Receive association owner payments

 Association Owners can pay their association fees, late fees, and other charges online through the resident site.
 The can make a one time payment or set up a regular, scheduled payment.
+NOTE: Regular scheduled payments can only be set up by EFT - credit cards only allow one time payments.

 Process a rental application fee